xCarlost/xCarlost/README.md

 - 🌱 I’m learning how to programm in different languages.

 When it's not working: Why?
-When it's suddenly working: Whz?
+When it's suddenly working: Why?

 <!---
 xCarlost/xCarlost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.